 Pauline van der Vaeren – Rotterdam School of Management

 The effects of European Integration can be felt everywhere.
 At the supermarket you can buy food from other EU countries and the Bologna process led to a harmonization of academic degrees, making it easier for students to study at different universities in the EU.
 The Erasmus programme for example allows many students to go abroad and explore both cultural and educational differences.
 Furthermore, recent events such as the Brexit have highlighted the political relevance of European Integration.

-This course therefore examines practical and theoretical issues concerning European Integration and touches upon legal and economic implications of the European Union: What is the political background of European Integration?
+This course examines practical and theoretical issues concerning European Integration and touches upon economic and legal implications of the European Union: What is the political background of European Integration?
 How does it affect us in daily life?
 Is it possible to preserve a country’s specificities, like culture or social security, while at the same time benefitting from more economic exchange?

 This course includes: